DoctorKhan/The-Human-Experiment-Book/src/20_part_control/19_human_engine_conquest.md

 Dr. Tyra frowned.
 "So the **\*koryos** were the foot soldiers.
 But the Sintashta... this is different.
 This is organized, technological warfare.
 Where did they get chariots?"

 Dr. Chen's eyes lit up with understanding.
 "They didn't invent them.
-It was a technology transfer. **The Reges** saw the slow grind of the **\*koryos** and decided to accelerate the endgame.
-They chose their most effective **\*koryos** bands on the steppe and gave them a divine gift: the plans for the chariot and advanced bronze-working."
+It was a technology transfer—but not to random bands. **The Reges** saw the slow grind of the **\*koryos** and decided to accelerate the endgame by empowering specific **human kings**."

-"The Sintashta weren't a new people," he continued.
-"They were **\*koryos** 2.0.
-They were the ones who received the hardware upgrade."
+"The Sintashta revolution marks the perfection of the **Reges'** indirect control," he continued.
+"The divine gift of chariot technology was not granted to a random band of warriors; it was revealed to a specific lineage of **human kings** on the steppe.
+This act of divine favor served two purposes: it provided their chosen proxies with an unstoppable military superweapon, and it solidified that dynasty's claim to a divine mandate."

+"The chariot was both a weapon and a crown," Dr. Vasquez added, "the ultimate symbol that these kings, and not others, were the true inheritors of the gods' will on Earth."

 Dr. Vasquez nodded grimly.
 "And with the chariot, they became unstoppable.
 They could strike with overwhelming speed and force.
 They conquered vast territories, spreading the PIE language and **The Reges'** ideology from India to Greece."